-- Creating good questions for mid-course evaluations (University of Toronto Centre for Teaching Support and Innovation)
+- Creating good questions for mid-course evaluation (scroll down for this section)(Gathering formative feedback with mid-course evaluations, University of Toronto Centre for Teaching Support and Innovation)

 Try to include no more than 3-4 questions to make analysis manageable and to ensure you have the opportunity to respond to and/or act on feedback.
 A shorter MCF tool will also make it more likely your students will respond and not be overburdened by course surveys.